 IEP Telemedicine Services During COVID-19 Outbreak

-- During the COVID-19 outbreak, IEP-required medical services, such as therapies, nursing and psychologist services, may be provided via telemedicine within the scope of practice of the licensed medical professional, in accordance with guidance issued by the U.S. Department of Health and Human Services.
-The following excerpts from this federal guidance give examples of technologies that may be used to provide telemedicine services under this temporary, emergency telemedicine expansion:
+- During the COVID-19 outbreak, IEP-required medical services, such as therapies, nursing and psychologist services, may be provided via telemedicine within the scope of practice of the licensed medical professional and in accordance with the following telemedicine technology-related guidance issued by the U.S. Department of Health and Human Services as well as Indiana Health Coverage Programs Bulletin BT202071 Page 3.

-- As announced in Indiana Health Coverage Programs Bulletin BT202022 Indiana Medicaid has temporarily expanded coverage for telemedicine services during the COVID-19 outbreak, in accordance with the federal and state guidance referenced above.
-Additional information and details are available online, under “Past Webinars (Recorded Presentations),” at https://www.in.gov/medicaid/providers/1014.htm More details on claiming Medicaid reimbursement for IEP-required services are available in the Medicaid Billing Tool Kit (click link under Manuals below) and at the IDOE Office of Special Education Moodle community.
+- Indiana Medicaid temporarily expanded coverage for telemedicine services during the COVID-19 outbreak in accordance with the federal guidance referenced above.
+Billing guidance for these services was updated in September 2020.
+More details on claiming Medicaid reimbursement for IEP-required services are available in the Medicaid Billing Tool Kit (click link under Manuals below) and at the IDOE Office of Special Education Moodle community.

 - To help families determine if their child qualifies for Medicaid/Hoosier Healthwise benefits and for help enrolling in public health coverage programs, click these links: